Riverdale season 4: news, spoilers, release date, cast, trailers and everything you need to know

 Probably the most important episode of #Riverdale we’ll do this year, if not ever.
 A tribute to our fallen friend.
 Thankful for this opportunity to honor Luke & Fred. ❤️🏆💎👨🏻💻 pic.twitter.com/MH7xOjNyDu— RobertoAguirreSacasa (@WriterRAS) June 19, 2019

 Which characters will be in Riverdale season 4?

 Ashleigh Murray has wrapped on Riverdale ahead of filming for spin-off Katy Keene. where she'll play a 20-something Josie McCoy.
-Josie exited the show in episode 19.
+Josie exited the show in season 3, episode 19.

 The rest of the series regular cast members should return.
 The core four will likely be back for another season (KJ Apa, Lili Reinhart, Cole Sprouse, Camila Mendes), along with Cheryl (Madelaine Petsch), Kevin (Casey Cott), Toni (Vanessa Morgan) and Reggie (Charles Melton).

 As for the parents?
 As of right now, it looks like Alice Cooper Smith (Mädchen Amick), FP Jones (Skeet Ulrich), Tom Keller (Martin Cummins) and Sierra McCoy (Robin Givens) will all be back for more scenes of iconic questionable parenting.
 The now incarcerated Hermione Lodge (Marisol Nichols) and Hiram Lodge (Mark Consuelos) will no doubt be back and Mary Andrews (Molly Ringwald) will also like be taking on a bigger role.